Skip to Content

 11. There is always a solution

-If you are facing a problem on the road, don’t give up or panic.
+If you face a problem on the road, don’t give up or panic.
 There is always a solution.
 The best moments while traveling are always where you are stuck.

 Do not be afraid to get into such a situation.
 You will wonder how many friendly and helpful people there are.